thibaultmg/acm-rag-content/docs/acm/2.15/search/main.md

 Search also indexes the Kubernetes resources and the relationships to other resources.

+Search is configured by default on the hub cluster.
+When you provision or manually import a managed cluster, the `klusterlet-addon-search` is enabled.

 ### Search components

 The search architecture is composed of the following components: